Hours:

 Purses

-2" Elite Binoviewer Diopter Instructions
+Binoviewer Diopter Instructions.

-Proper use of the 2" diopters:
+Proper use of the 2" or 1.25" diopters:

 In the photograph above you will see a set of 2" units with double diopters.
 In the eyepiece sockets are the zero profile self-centering adapters.
 These adapters eliminate any off-axis eyepieces that normal step down adapters with thumb holddowns would create.
 Notice the eyepieces are marked L and R. We will use this as a point of reference.
-The diopters should always be rotated to their lowest position and only the eyepiece that needs to be raised should be dialed up.
+The diopters should always be rotated to their lowest position without bottoming them out and only the eyepiece that needs to be raised should be dialed up.
 This simplifies their use tremendously.
 Now keep in mind that some eyepieces do not have perfect optical centers and at higher power may appear slightly out of collimation when the eyepieces are rotated at different orientations.
 Imagine there are two circles with a white dot slightly off center.
 If you rotate those two dots to their lowest point your eyepiece optical center will then be aligned.
 But if one is rotated so that the dot is slightly above center and the other is slightly below center the different between the two combined can cause a slight out of collimation (possibly enough to see).
-So after both diopters are rotated clockwise to their lowest position and your step-downs and eyepieces are in place, you are now ready to use your diopters.
+So after both diopters are rotated clockwise to their near lowest position and your step-downs and eyepieces are in place, you are now ready to use your diopters.
+Follow the directions below.

 Focus the main focuser on your scope.
 The object is to determine which eyepiece is focusing in further (left or right?)
 Simple enough.
 Once you focus the eyepiece that requires the most intravel the other eyepiece will need to be dialed out slightly.
 EX.
 You focus out until you notice the left eyepiece is sharp.
 If you focus out a little further you will notice the right eyepiece gets sharp.
 Focus back in until the left gets sharp again.
 It will be the right side that needs to be dialed out slightly with the diopter.
 In the illustration above all four holddowns on both sides have been snugged down but are not overly tight.
 The eyepieces and step-downs are in place and the compression rings are rotated clockwise for proper self-centering.
 Then you loosen the diopter thumb holddowns on the side you are going to adjust.